ZhangxjMia/Crimes_in_Chicago_Web_based_Dashboard/README.md

 # R-Projects
-> This is a Shiny App that visualizes the crimes situation in Chicago City from 01/09/2020 to 09/09/2020.
+> This is a web_based Shiny App that visualizes the crime situation in Chicago City from 01/09/2020 to 09/09/2020.

 ## Table of contents
 * [General info](#general-info)